mk-fg/fgtk/README.rst

 Or, failing that, use cpupower tool to drop frequency (making it run cooler in general) and issue dire warnings to desktop.

-emms_beets_enqueue_
+emms-beets-enqueue_
 '''''''''''''''''''
-.. _emms_beets_enqueue: desktop/emms_beets_enqueue
+.. _emms-beets-enqueue: desktop/emms-beets-enqueue

-Script to query beets_ music database (possibly on a remote host) with specified parameters and add found tracks to EMMS_ playlist (via emacsclient).
+Script to query beets_ music database (possibly on a remote host using ssh) with specified parameters and add found tracks to EMMS_ playlist (via emacsclient).

-Also allows to just dump resulting paths or enqueue a list of them from stdin.
+Also allows to just query/dump resulting paths conveniently.

 .. _beets: http://beets.readthedocs.org/
 .. _EMMS: https://www.gnu.org/software/emms/